 Put it all together with career training in welding!
-At Apex Technical School, students will learn the gas and electric welding processes, manual and automatic cutting techniques, blueprint reading for metal layout and fabrication including: welding thin through thick metals, exotic metals, pipe welding and tube welding.
+Our welding trade school began in October of 1979 and teaches skills for entry-level positions.
+At Apex Technical School, students will be taught the gas and electric welding processes, manual and automatic cutting techniques, blueprint reading for metal layout and fabrication including welding thin through thick metals, and exotic metals.

+Many students wonder: How long is welder school?
 Each division of the Combination Welding Technology program combines concepts in the classroom and practice in the shop for a total of 900 hours of training for skills that are needed on the job.

-Gas Metal Arc Welding (GMAW): Students will be taught the set up parameters and welding procedures for GMAW and FCAW (Flux Cored Arc Welding) welding.
+Students will be taught the set up parameters and welding procedures for GMAW and FCAW (Flux Cored Arc Welding) welding.

 This advanced welding course will cover the use of AC/DC welding equipment.
 All joint preparations are accomplished by either manual or automatic cutting equipment.